moonbitlang/moonbit-textbook/docs/04-tuples-structs-enums.md

 ## Summary

-In this section, we explored various custom data types in MoonBit, including:
+In this chapter, we explored various custom data types in MoonBit, including:

 - **Tuples:** Fixed-length combinations of different data types.
 - **Structures:** Tuples with names to fields for better understanding.